north-dallas-developers/AWSDotnetCoreHandsOnLab/README.md

 * Application Load Balancer
 * Specify the two AZs/Subnets from earlier
 * Step 2 (accept defaults)
-* Step 3 create new and name it
+* Step 3 create new security group and name it (do not start the name with "sg-")
 * When the targets are added, make sure they are added with port 5000
 * This will take several minutes to create and register targets
 * Test by killing one of the servers